National Association of Hebrew Professors (NAPH)

 All abstracts and submission forms must be posted by December 15, 2018.
 The portal will close at 5:00 PM Eastern time.
 Late proposals will not be accepted.

 For guidelines and submission in Bible or Post-Biblical Literature, click here

 For guidelines and submission in Language and Linguistics, here

 For guidelines and submission in Modern Hebrew Literature and Culture, click here

 For guidelines and submission in Pedagogy, click here

 After completing your abstract in accordance with the templates linked to above, click HERE to submit your abstract through the portal.

-For more conference information, visit the conference homepage at: http://naphhebrew.org/conference/2018-naph-conference
+For more information, visit our website at: http://naphhebrew.org/conference/2019-naph-conference